Engcompaulo/Watson-VR_on_Node-RED/README.md

 https://console.bluemix.net/catalog/services/watson-vision-combined

-### 2. Open the Node-RED Flow Editor from the Starter Kit and import the code from the .json file in this repository.
+### 2. Open the Node-RED Flow Editor from the Starter Kit and import the code from the .json file in this repository (Link Below);

 Raw Code: https://raw.githubusercontent.com/munhozpf/Watson-VR_on_Node-RED/master/Watson-VR_Node-RED_Flow.json